niisar/jsdp/understanding-javascript-object.md

 Javascript properties are enumerable, writable and configurable by default.

 For Example..
-Below i am able to assign any value to the `toString` property.
+Below we are able to assign any value to the `toString` function.

 ``` js
 var task = {